huggingface/text-generation-inference/docs/source/conceptual/streaming.md

     />
 </div>

-With token streaming, the server can start returning the tokens before having to wait for the whole generation.
-Users start to see something happening much earlier than before the work is complete.
+With token streaming, the server can start returning the tokens one by one before having to generate the whole response.
+Users can have a sense of the generation's quality earlier than the end of the generation.
 This has different positive effects:

 * Users can get results orders of magnitude earlier for extremely long queries.
 * Seeing something in progress allows users to stop the generation if it's not going in the direction they expect.
 * Perceived latency is lower when results are shown in the early stages.

-For example, think that a system can generate 100 tokens per second.
+For example, a system can generate 100 tokens per second.
 If the system generates 1000 tokens, with the non-streaming setup, users need to wait 10 seconds to get results.
-On the other hand, with the streaming setup, users get initial results immediately, and although end-to-end latency will be the same, they have seen half of the generation after five seconds.
-We've built an interactive demo that shows non-streaming vs streaming side-by-side.
+On the other hand, with the streaming setup, users get initial results immediately, and although end-to-end latency will be the same, they can see half of the generation after five seconds.
+Below you can see an interactive demo that shows non-streaming vs streaming side-by-side.
 Click **generate** below.

 <div class="block dark:hidden">
 	<iframe